 Before we get stuck in, it’s important to note that different organisations and individuals see the HR business partner role slightly differently.
 There is no definition set in stone.
-However, there are some central tenets, and as the concept of HR business partnerships gain momentum and popularity we are beginning to see a more cohesive understanding.
+However, there are some central tenets, and as the concept of HR business partnerships gains momentum and popularity we are beginning to see a more cohesive understanding.
 In order to address the question ‘What is an HR business partner?’ we need to look at the function and role of HR and how organisations meet their HR needs.

 The Fundamentals of an HR Business Partnership

-Fundamentally, HR business partnering is a model which can be used to organise the way HR functions are carried out.
+Fundamentally, HR business partnering is a model that can be used to organise the way HR functions are carried out.
 At its core is the belief that HR as a function needs to be very closely aligned with the top and the centre of the organisation’s structure: so with leaders and managers.
 In this way, the functions of HR can therefore truly enhance organisational objectives and add value.
 HR business partnering makes HR a part of organisational strategy rather than a strict personnel function which is reactive.

 The Current Trend